-5.11 Can I use rebated biodiesel or bioblend as fuel in a road vehicle?
+5.11 Using rebated biodiesel or bioblend as fuel in a road vehicle

-No. It’s illegal to use these fuels in a road vehicle unless you pay the difference between the full rate of duty on the fuel and the rebated rate actually paid on the fuel used.
-Please refer to Notice 75: fuel for road vehicles for guidance.
+It’s illegal to use these fuels in a road vehicle unless you pay the difference between the full rate of duty on the fuel and the rebated rate actually paid on the fuel used.
+Read Fuels for use in vehicles (Excise Notice 75) for guidance.

-5.12 Are there penalties for the misuse of rebated biodiesel or rebated bioblend?
+5.12 Penalties for the misuse of rebated biodiesel or rebated bioblend

-Yes.
-The penalties that apply to misuse of rebated biodiesel or rebated bioblend are the same as apply to misuse of rebated oil.
-Please refer to Notice 75: fuel for road vehicles for guidance.
+The penalties that apply to misuse of rebated biodiesel or rebated bioblend are the same as the misuse of rebated oil.
+Read Fuels for use in vehicles (Excise Notice 75) for guidance.

 5.13 Biofuels and electricity generation

-If you’re approved for deferment, you should set-off the relief against your normal Excise Duty liability in Section 2.b. of form HO10.
+If you’re approved for deferment, you should set-off the relief against your normal excise duty liability in the Duty Claimed section of form HO10.

-The claim should then be sent, together with any supporting documentation, to the following address:
+The claim should then be sent, together with any supporting documentation, to the MORC address.

 In all cases, we may ask you to provide evidence to substantiate your claim.
 These may be in the form of purchase orders, delivery notes and sales invoices, to show that the biofuel in question has been used as fuel to generate electricity.
 You may also need to provide evidence that the biofuels were duty-paid and are not the subject of any other application or claim for repayment, remission or drawback.

-For further information please contact the Excise: enquiries helpline.
+For more information, contact the Excise: enquiries helpline.

 5.14 Bioblend and electricity generation

 The Hydrocarbon Oil, Biofuels and Other Fuel Substitutes (Determination of Composition of a Substance and Miscellaneous Amendments) Regulations 2008 allow relief, in certain circumstances, from duty on bioblend used for electricity generation.
 This extends the relief given to rebated gas oil to include bioblend.
-Details of qualification for the relief and claim procedures are contained in Notice 175: motor and heating fuels - relief from Excise Duty: oils used to generate electricity.
+Details of qualification for the relief and claim procedures are contained in Motor and heating fuels used to generate electricity - relief from Excise Duty (Excise Notice 175).

 5.15 Treatment of duty paid fuel which has been accidentally mixed or become contaminated (also known as ‘slops’)

-When motor fuel is delivered to home use on payment of duty and subsequently becomes contaminated, or accidentally mixed, a credit of Excise Duty may be allowed under the provisions of HODA 1979 Section 20.
-Procedures to follow in such cases are set out in Notice 179: motor and heating fuels - general information and accounting for Excise Duty and VAT, section 5.
+When motor fuel is delivered to home use on payment of duty and subsequently becomes contaminated, or accidentally mixed, a credit of excise duty may be allowed under the provisions of HODA 1979 Section 20.
+Procedures to follow in such cases are set out in Motor and heating fuels general information and accounting for Excise Duty and VAT (Excise Notice 179).
 The introduction of rebated biodiesel and bioblend from 1 April 2008 means that most duty paid fuel consignments will contain varying proportions of biofuel and there may not be a clear audit trail to establish the exact amount if the fuel is contaminated or accidentally mixed.
 The following paragraphs explain the procedure to follow.

 5.15.1 Establishing the biodiesel content of contaminated or accidentally mixed fuels - sent for marking or flushing into marked stock

-(a) where industrial gas oil is marked at a duty-paid terminal the assumption will be that there’s no biodiesel component, as there’s no (current) commercial reason why biodiesel should be present
+Where industrial gas oil is marked at a duty-paid terminal the assumption will be that there’s no biodiesel component, as there’s no (current) commercial reason why biodiesel should be present.

-(b) where automotive gas oil (AGO) is marked at a duty paid terminal, unless there’s an audit trail to show the exact biofuel content, it will be assumed that the AGO has been blended with 5% biofuel
+Where automotive gas oil (AGO) is marked at a duty paid terminal, unless there’s an audit trail to show the exact biofuel content, it will be assumed that the AGO has been blended with 5% biofuel.

-See section 5 of Notice 179: motor and heating fuels - general information and accounting for Excise Duty and VAT for more information.
+Read section 5 of Motor and heating fuels general information and accounting for Excise Duty and VAT (Excise Notice 179) for more information.

 5.15.2 Establishing the biodiesel content of contaminated or accidentally mixed fuels - returned to producer

-(a) where there’s an audit trail to show that the fuel came from blended stock and the blend ratio can be established (for example, the producer has a 4.6% biofuel blend ratio for the period covering the delivery) this should be used to calculate the biodiesel element
+Where there’s an audit trail to show that the fuel came from blended stock and the blend ratio can be established (for example, the producer has a 4.6% biofuel blend ratio for the period covering the delivery) this should be used to calculate the biodiesel element.

-(b) if the fuel comes from distribution terminals delivering from unblended stock it will be assumed that there’s no biofuel element
+If the fuel comes from distribution terminals delivering from unblended stock it will be assumed that there’s no biofuel element.

-(c) if the fuel comes from distribution terminals delivering from both unblended and blended stock and can be traced as coming from blended stock, it should be assumed to contain a 5% biofuel element unless the blend ratio can be established.
-If the blend ratio can be established (as at (a) above) it should be used to calculate the biofuel element
+If the fuel comes from distribution terminals delivering from both unblended and blended stock and can be traced as coming from blended stock, it should be assumed to contain a 5% biofuel element unless the blend ratio can be established.
+If the blend ratio can be established (as at (a) above) it should be used to calculate the biofuel element.

-(d) if the fuel can’t be traced back to blended or unblended stock the biofuel element may either be assumed to be 5% or be established by laboratory analysis.
-Laboratory analysis will be used to settle any disputes or doubts about the biofuel content and can be conducted at the duty suspended premises to which the fuel is returned or at an independent laboratory
+If the fuel cannot be traced back to blended or unblended stock the biofuel element may either be assumed to be 5% or be established by laboratory analysis.
+Laboratory analysis will be used to settle any disputes or doubts about the biofuel content and can be conducted at the duty suspended premises to which the fuel is returned or at an independent laboratory.

 5.15.3 Record keeping and evidence required

-The details which must be recorded by the receiving warehouse keeper or at the remote marking premises are set out in paragraphs 5.8.4 and 5.8.5 of Notice 179: motor and heating fuels - general information and accounting for Excise Duty and VAT.
+The details which must be recorded by the receiving warehouse keeper or at the remote marking premises are set out in paragraphs 5.8.4 and 5.8.5 of Motor and heating fuels general information and accounting for Excise Duty and VAT (Excise Notice 179).
 Independent laboratory analysis is not a requirement for establishing the biofuel element.

 Examples of audit trail documentation are: